doepy-meetup/doepy.org/README.md

 He is active in the academic community and has published articles in mathematics, physics, chemistry, geophysics, engineering, and computer science.

+### Exploring network structure, dynamics, and function using NetworkX

+NetworkX is a software tool for network science.
+I'll tell the previously untold story of how the software project started at Los Alamos and describe the original design goals.
+The software scope was driven by research applications such as disease spread, cybersecurity, and measuring scholarly impact.
+I'll describe these applications and the algorithms and analyses that were developed to support them.

 ## Schedule

 We are proud to be hosting our first event **October 27th at 6pm EDT / 3pm PDT**